argilla-io/distilabel/docs/sections/getting_started/installation.md

 - `openai`: for using [OpenAI API](https://openai.com/blog/openai-api) models via the `OpenAILLM` integration, or the rest of the integrations based on OpenAI and relying on its client as `AnyscaleLLM`, `AzureOpenAILLM`, and `TogetherLLM`.

+- `outlines`: for using structured generation of LLMs with [outlines](https://github.com/outlines-dev/outlines).

+- `ray`: for scaling and distributing a pipeline with [Ray](https://github.com/ray-project/ray).

 - `vertexai`: for using [Google Vertex AI](https://cloud.google.com/vertex-ai) proprietary models via the `VertexAILLM` integration.

 - `vllm`: for using [vllm](https://github.com/vllm-project/vllm) serving engine via the `vLLM` integration.

+- `sentence-transformers`: for generating sentence embeddings using [sentence-transformers](https://github.com/UKPLab/sentence-transformers).

+- `faiss-cpu` and `faiss-gpu`: for generating sentence embeddings using [faiss](https://github.com/facebookresearch/faiss).

 ## Recommendations / Notes